 - Lime juice.
 Lime squeezed over the top of the tacos just adds a really nice fresh flavor and wakes up all of the flavors.

 Once you have decided what toppings you want on your tacos, all you are almost done making them.
-Remember, this is a really easy taco recipe!
-There are only 2 steps needed in preparing these.
+Remember, these chorizo potato tacos are a really easy recipe!

 One of my absolute favorite things to have for breakfast are breakfast tacos and chorizo is one of the best additions.
 To make these leftovers into breakfast tacos just follow these steps: